A better world through math.

 1. Time Savings

-It’s also going to take a lot of time.
-In order to do apples to apples comparisons, we need to convert this time to a monetary value.
+Moving takes time.
+To do apples-to-apples comparisons, convert this time to monetary value.
 According to the Bureau of Labor Statistics, the average American worker makes $27/hour.

-Moving closer to my job will save me 2 hours per week (an equivalent of $54 in weekly earnings).
-I assume I’ll be working there for 4 more years.
-This gives us a total savings of $11,232 (52 weeks * $54/week * 4 years).
+Moving closer to my job saves me 2 hours per week (equivalent to $54 in weekly earnings).
+I assume I'll work there for 4 more years.
+This gives us total savings of $11,232 (52 weeks × $54/week × 4 years).

-However, this is complicated by the fact that due to inflation and interest-earning potential, a dollar today is worth more than a dollar tomorrow.
-So to achieve an apples to apples comparison, we’ll need to convert these savings to the equivalent Present Value.
+However, due to inflation and interest-earning potential, a dollar today is worth more than a dollar tomorrow.
+To achieve apples-to-apples comparison, convert these savings to equivalent Present Value.

 Present Value = future_value/(1 + rate)^number_of_periods